Lisey's Story (miniseries): Development

 In August 2017, Stephen King expressed an interest in seeing his novel adapted as a television series: "Lisey's Story is my favorite of the books and I would love to see that done, especially now that there's a kind of openness on the streaming services on TV and even the cable networks.
 There's more freedom to do stuff now and when you do a movie from a book, there's this thing that I call the sitting on a suitcase syndrome.
 That is where you try to pack in all the clothes at once and the suitcase won't close.
 So it's tough to take a book that is fully textured, and do it in two hours and 10 minutes.
 But as a TV show you have 10 hours."

 In April 2019, it was announced that Apple Inc. had acquired the rights to the novel and gave it an eight-episode straight-to-series order to air on Apple TV+, with all episodes scripted by King, to be produced by J. J. Abrams and Bad Robot Productions.
 In August 2019, Pablo Larraín had signed on to direct the miniseries.
+Working with Production Designer Guy Hendrix Dyas, a unique visual style was created, blending the real world with the fantastical elements in Stephen King's novel.
+Together they also designed "The Long Boy", a terrifying creature which is a prime example of the miniseries merging of horror and surrealism.

 In February 2020, it was announced that Darius Khondji had joined the series as cinematographer.